Share this Article

 Kohn believes that both stores’ products are equally durable.
 He says an IKEA kitchen can last at least ten years.

 Adds Borgenicht: “Home Depot has a much wider range of quality than IKEA does.”
-But in his opinion, both have low quality kitchen cabinets that “only last a couple of years before showing wear and tear.”
+But in his opinion, both stores predominantly stock lower quality kitchen cabinet lines that “only last a couple of years before showing wear and tear.”

 Wondering about renovating?
 We want to answer your Renovation Qs.
 Just send us an email!